root458/Web-PDF-Generator/README.md

 ```bash
 git clone https://github.com/root458/Web-PDF-Generator.git
 ```
-Enable Flutter Web to be able to run the project on a Web Browser (For Flutter versions earlier than Flutter 2.8).
+Enable Flutter Web to be able to run the project on a Web Browser (You will then need to restart your Editor or IDE).
 ```bash
 flutter config --enable-web
 ```